-Eames World Premiere
+Nevertheless World Premiere

-ODC Theater, San Francisco
+CounterPulse, San Francisco

 CSW: Are you still interested in those inspirations and questions or has that shifted?
-How/why?

 CSW: Have you learned or discovered anything in this process that you think you might carry forward into future projects?

-KD: About 320 hours
+TC: About 1,200 hours

 CSW: How many administrative hours?

-CSW: How is this production funded?
+CSW: How was this project funded?

 CSW: Was the funding for this project typical or atypical compared to your past projects?